Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Lazarus

 - Extended seaside cliff near the beacon.
-- Added an explorable temple at the top of the middle of the map.
+- Added an explorable temple at the top in the middle of the map.

 Lobby